PCOS Treatment In Ayurveda

 PCOS Treatment In Ayurveda is Different and Effective

 In Ayurveda various menstrual issues is mentioned under artava vaha sroto dushti.
 PCOS is a complex disorder which falls in artava kshaya, anartava, rasa vaha sroto dushti and medo vaha sroto dushti.

-There is a definite cure for PCOS in ayurveda.
-But you must be patiently strong and willing as treatment may extend upto 6 months or 1 year.
+There is a definite cure for PCOS in ayurveda but you must be patient as treatment may extend upto 6 months or 1 year.

 Nirogam’s PCOS kit is aimed at treating the specific symptoms of PCOS.
 It targets the reduction of male hormones, optimization of the ovarian functions and improvement of endocrine functions – all of which are responsible for PCOS.
 Kanchanar Guggulu is a proven remedy to remove growths, swelling, and lumps like fibroids and cysts.

 - Promotes ovulation

 - Treats hormonal imbalance

 - Minimise the quantity of milk intake.
 Avoid curds and other milk products.
 Drink well churned butter milk.